apache/nuttx/fs/nxffs/README.txt

 5. Files may be opened for reading or for writing, but not both: The O_RDWR open flag is not supported.

-6. The clean-up process occurs only during a write when the free FLASH memory at the end of the FLASH is exhausted.
+6. The re-packing process occurs only during a write when the free FLASH memory at the end of the FLASH is exhausted.
 Thus, occasionally, file writing may take a long time.